xolyn/html_music_player/README.md

   <summary>
     Disclaimer
   </summary>
-  The music featured on this website is for demonstration purposes only.
-It is not authorized for distribution or commercial use.
+  **The music featured on this website is for demonstration purposes only.
+Any kind of distribution or commercial use is strictly prohibited and violators will bear the consequences on their own.**
 </details>